Northern front of the Russian invasion of Ukraine: Ukrainian counteroffensive (16 March – 4 April)

 Between 30 and 31 March, Russian forces shelled the eastern and northern suburbs of Kyiv where Ukrainian forces had regained territory in recent days, as well as Irpin and Makariv.
 At the same time, there were battles reported around Hostomel amidst Ukrainian counterattacks and some Russian withdrawals around Brovary.
-According to the Britain's Defense Ministry, "Russian forces continue to hold positions to the east and west of Kyiv despite the withdrawal of a limited number of units" and projected that heavy fighting would likely take place in the suburbs of the city in coming days.
+According to the British Ministry of Defence, "Russian forces continue to hold positions to the east and west of Kyiv despite the withdrawal of a limited number of units" and projected that heavy fighting would likely take place in the suburbs of the city in coming days.

 After several weeks of attacks, and a month under siege, Ukrainian forces managed to break the encirclement of Chernihiv on 31 March by recapturing a main road connecting Kyiv with the regional capital.

 Bucha was retaken by Ukrainian forces on 31 March, according to its mayor Anatolii Fedoruk.
 Ukrainian troops recaptured Hostomel and Borodianka by 1 April, and some Russian units withdrew from Chernihiv Oblast.
 Ivankiv was also captured by 1 April, as Ukrainian forces advanced from Zhytomyr Oblast, and some reports suggested that they had conducted counterattacks in Dytiatky and Orane.
 According to a Ukrainian official, reconnaissance indicated that Russian forces had left the Chernobyl area by 1 April.
 Amid a withdrawal of Russian troops into Belarus, the Ukrainian military announced that its forces had retaken Demydiv, Dymer, Lytvynivka, Havrylivka, Kozarovychi, Zhovtneve, Hlibivka, Yasnohorodka, Tolokun, Sukholuchchia, Lypivka, Havronshchyna, Makovyshche, Mykolaivka and Khmilna.

 In Chernihiv Oblast, the Right Sector Ukrainian Volunteer Corps announced that on 31 March, it had taken control of the settlements of Petrivka, Staryi Bykiv, Novyi Bykiv, Havrylivka, Ukrainka, Makiivka, Tereshkivka, Halytsia, Yakhnivka, and Svitanok.
 The next day, Ukraine's military announced that following a Russian withdrawal from the area, it had retaken control over Rudnia, Shevchenkove and Bobryk of Kyiv Oblast, along with Stara Basan, Nova Basan, Pohreby, Bazhanivka, Volodymyrivka, Shniakivka and Salne, Sofiivka of Chernihiv Oblast.

 Subsequent artillery strikes were supposed to cover the start of a Russian retreat from Kyiv Oblast.
 Russian forces also mined areas as they pulled back.
 Ukrainian forces responded to the withdrawal by continuing their counter-offensive; as a result, the Russian retreat was disorderly in some areas, and some Russian troops were left behind.